N/A

 How Competitive Is Your GMAT Focus Score for the HEC Paris MiM?

-Your GMAT Focus score for the HEC Paris Master in Management (MiM) program is reviewed in context, not on its own.
+Your GMAT score for the HEC Paris Master in Management (MiM) program is reviewed in context, not on its own.
 HEC Paris does not use fixed cutoffs.
-Instead, your score is compared with the current class profile and evaluated along with your academics, internships, and overall readiness for the program.
+Instead, your score is evaluated along with your academics, internships, and overall readiness for the program.

-Below is how GMAT Focus scores are generally interpreted, based only on the latest official information shared by HEC Paris.
+Below is how current GMAT scores can be interpreted through MiM-Essay analysis based on the latest official information shared by HEC Paris.

 GMAT Focus Below the Average (Below 645)

-A GMAT Focus score below the average range means your score is lower than most admitted students, but it does not automatically rule you out.
+A GMAT score below the official benchmark means your score is lower than the range referenced by HEC Paris, but it does not automatically rule you out.

 This range can still work if you have: